 Just like you have a family doctor that you see when you are unwell, your guinea pig needs their own doctor too - a veterinarian is an animal doctor.

 It’s a good idea for your family to find out which veterinarian they plan on using before you get your guinea pigs.
 Ask your friends that are guinea pig owners which veterinarians they recommend.
 If possible, visit the clinic beforehand and look around.
 Ask yourself: Is the waiting area clean?
 Are the staff helpful?
 Find out the opening hours and if they handle emergencies after hours as well.

 Once you get new guinea pigs, your family should register them with your chosen local veterinary clinic straight away.
 Make an appointment as soon as you can for a check-up.
 Your vet can then create a care programme for your guinea pigs.
 It is helpful to write a list of the questions you want to ask so everything can be covered.

+Using both hands, place one hand under your guinea pig’s chest so their front legs are either side of your fingers and use your other hand to support their back and rear.
 Once picked up, you should hold them close into your body and support them from underneath.

 Guinea pigs feel pain in the same way as other animals, including people, but they are not very good at showing outward signs of pain and may be suffering a great deal before you notice anything is wrong.

 A change in the way your guinea pig normally behaves can be an early sign he or she is ill or in pain.
 If your guinea pig is not eating or is more quiet than usual, it is highly likely to be ill, or in pain.
 If so, you should talk to your veterinarian immediately.